mrdmnd/dbtransformer/README.md

 # dbtransformer

+This is a HACKATHON project - expect rough edges and incomplete things.

-Train a relational transformer on any database!
+Goal: train a relational transformer on any database!

-This is intended to be run both locally (for testing) and on Prime Intellect GPU servers.

 ## Datasets

 - [RelBench](https://huggingface.co/datasets/relbench/relbench)
-- [CTU Prague]
-- ???

 ## Setup